 By increasing the battery capacity, your car will start running at a higher voltage and will release more power automatically.
-It’s not uncommon for batteries to be swapped out for more efficient or newer ones, as batteries age and degrade.
+It’s not an easy swap, but one that must be done with care and by an expert, as batteries in cars are incredibly high voltage and need looking at by an expert.
+Most people swap batteries out for more efficient or newer ones, as batteries age and degrade.

-Electric motors are at the heart of EVs and are a great deal simpler than a combustion engine, due to there being less parts.
+Electric motors are at the heart of EVs.
 Adding more motors to the wheel will give double the amount of power than the original set up.

 EV Tuning to Increase Speed